Model theory of differential-henselian pre-$H$-fields: Differential-Hensel-Liouville closures

 \begin{lem} Let $L$ be the top of a maximal expint-tower on $K$ such that $\bm k_L$ has exponential integration.
-Then $L$ is expint-closed, and hence an expint-closure of $K$. \end{lem} \begin{proof} Suppose that $L$ is not expint-closed.
+Then $L$ is an expint-closure of $K$. \end{lem} \begin{proof} Suppose that $L$ is not expint-closed.
 If $L$ is not real closed, then its real closure is a proper pre-$H$-field extension of $L$ with gap~$0$, so we could extend the expint-tower.
 We are left with the case that $L$ is real closed and we have $s \in L \setminus (L^{\x})^\dagger$.
-In particular, $L$ is henselian and $\Gamma$ is divisible.
+In particular, $L$ is henselian.
 We may assume that $s<0$.
 Take $f$ transcendental over $L$ with $f^\dagger = s$.